Israeli minister prays at flashpoint holy site as officials say 33 aid-seekers killed in Gaza

 Deadly chaos around food distribution points

-Palestinians reported more deadly violence at aid sites Sunday, and the Palestinian Red Crescent Society said a staff member was killed when Israeli forces shelled its office.
-Israel’s military said it was reviewing the Red Crescent’s claim.
+The Palestinian Red Crescent Society said a staff member was killed when Israeli forces shelled its office.
+Israel’s military said it was reviewing the claim.
 The Red Cross called it an “outrage” that so many first responders have been killed in the war.

-Hospital officials said Israeli forces killed at least 33 Palestinians seeking food, and witnesses described facing gunfire as hungry crowds surged toward aid sites.
+Hospital officials said Israeli forces killed at least 33 Palestinians seeking food Sunday, and witnesses described facing gunfire as hungry crowds surged toward aid sites.

 Desperation has gripped the Palestinian territory of more than 2 million, which experts warn faces “a worst-case scenario of famine ″ because of Israel’s blockade.
 No aid entered Gaza between March 2 and May 19, and aid has been limited since then.